StuartJO/FasterMatchingIndex/README.md

 ![Line plots showing the performance of the old and new matching index code for networks of difference node sizes.
 It shows the plot in terms of total seconds, total seconds on a log scale, and relative performance increase of the new compared to the old](./images/MatchingDemo1.svg)

 You can see that the old way takes significantly longer when computing the index than the new way, and this time only increases as the network gets larger!
-So the benefits of using the new code gets considerably better as the network gets larger
+So the benefits of using the new code gets considerably better when a network has more nodes in it.

 ## Yes that's neat Stuart, but what about its use in generative network models?